cloudywaters/cloudywaters.github.io/src/content/posts/avs-overview/2024-review.md

 ## Networking: The ExpressRoute Maze

 Networking in AVS is where most architects reach for coffee.
 AVS controls its own NSX-T Tier-0 gateway, which means you don’t get full control over routing.
-You can’t stretch on-prem subnets into AVS or manually rewire Tier-0 routing.
+You can’t natively stretch on-premises subnets into AVS or manually rewire Tier-0 routing.

+That said, you can use HCX to extend networks during migrations or even between AVS environments.
+HCX can provide Layer 2 network stretching to simplify workload mobility, allowing VMs to move without immediate IP changes.
+It’s incredibly useful for migration waves or coexistence, but it comes with plenty of complexity — especially around routing, gateway placement, and long-term management.

+If you plan to use HCX for this, design it deliberately.
+It’s a great migration enabler, but not a permanent networking strategy.
+Expect additional latency, dependency on HCX appliances, and more than a few whiteboard sessions to get the routing right.

 AVS connects to your Azure environment (and on-prem) via ExpressRoute.
 You’ll often need Global Reach or Virtual WAN integration to make traffic flow cleanly.
 And yes — if you get it wrong, asymmetric routing will turn your elegant migration into an expensive debugging session.

 ### Firewalling and Segmentation